AllenInstitute/scrattch/README.md

 ### Using docker

-The current docker version is accessible through docker hub via: ('njjai/scrattch_mapping')[https://hub.docker.com/r/njjai/scrattch_mapping].
-As of 13 September 2024 the version is `njjai/scrattch_mapping:0.6.6`.
+The current docker version is accessible through docker hub via: ('jeremyinseattle/scrattch')[https://hub.docker.com/r/jeremyinseattle/scrattch].
+As of 17 November 2024 the version is `jeremyinseattle/scrattch:0.1.1`.

 Docker can be run on some HPC environments that use singularity as follows: